HassanZeshan/Quiz/README.md

 ## Prerequisites

 Before starting development, ensure you have the following installed:

 - Node.js (<https://nodejs.org/>)
   - npm (Node Package Manager, comes with Node.js)
   - Git (<https://git-scm.com/>)

 ## Backend

+This backend application serves as the server-side component of the project.
+It is responsible for handling requests related to quizzes.
+The backend reads quiz data from a data.json file located in the root of the backend folder.

 - Navigate to the backend directory.
 - Install dependencies using the following command